History of MSB Stores Complex in Timeline

 MSB Stores Complex

 The MSB Stores Complex, located in Millers Point, Sydney, is a heritage-listed site with a rich history.
-Originally constructed in 1844, the complex served as both a warehouse and a gas manufacturing plant.
-Over time, it was known as the Maritime Services Board Office and Store and the Australian Gas Light Company Stores and Offices.
-Today, the complex functions as offices and storage space.
-Its historical significance is recognized by its inclusion in the New South Wales State Heritage Register on April 18, 2000, preserving its architectural and industrial heritage.
+Originally built in 1844, it served as both a warehouse and gas manufacturing plant.
+Over time, it transitioned to housing offices and storage facilities.
+Known previously as the Maritime Services Board Office and Store and the Australian Gas Light Company Stores and Offices, the complex holds historical significance.
+It was officially recognized for its cultural value and added to the New South Wales State Heritage Register on April 18, 2000, ensuring its preservation.

-Around 1900, an addition was constructed at Hickson Road level to house the Carburetted Water Gas Plant at the MSB Stores Complex.
+Around 1900, an addition was constructed at Hickson Road level to house the Carburetted Water Gas Plant.

 September 1921: Sydney Harbour Trust Takeover

-In September 1921, the Sydney Harbour Trust took over the Gasworks operations at the MSB Stores Complex.
+In September 1921, the Sydney Harbour Trust took over the Gasworks.

-Around 1966, additions and changes were made to Building 2 at the MSB Stores Complex, including replacing the original flooring with a new slab.
+Around 1966, additions and changes were made to Building 2, including the replacement of original flooring with a new slab.

 April 2000: Added to the New South Wales State Heritage Register